SharonLutz/powerMRMA/README.md

 The desired methods to be run can be input using methodnames.
 The default is that all six methods will run, "MR.Classical", "MR.Egger", "MR.IVW", "MR.Median", "MA.Imai", and "MA.4Way".

-The sample size can be set using n, the default sample size is 1000.

-The number of simulations can be set using n.sim, the default is 500.
-User should note that this function is slow.

-The default alpha level is 0.05, this can be changed using alpha.level.
-The mediation analysis and MR Classical methods which evaulate one SNP at a time are evaluated using an alpha level of alpha.level/ # of SNPs.
-The MR Egger, MR IVW and MR Median methods are evaluated using alpha.level.

 The number of SNPs to be used as instrumental variables is set using nSNP, (default = 4).
 The MAF of these SNPS is set using MAF, and should be input as a vector (i.e. MAF = c(0.2,0.2,0.2,0.2).

 M is generated such that E\[M\] = ....